-My life has led me gently but firmly down a path of deepening my connection with the living, aware natural world so that I can help others heal and find purpose.
+Life has led me gently but firmly down a path of deepening my connection with the living world of nature so I can help others heal and find purpose.

 I fell in love with California but also began to have serious health problems.
 However, my health condition had hidden gifts: It led me to the holistic healing arts and to discover my passion for working with people and Nature.

 While I was living in Arcata, California, I began studying and training to be a professional herbalist.
 One day, my herbal studies teacher recommended Eliot Cowan’s book Plant Spirit Medicine.
 This book changed my life.

 Reading the book touched me deeply.
 I felt a strong feeling of connection which I had been desperately longing for.
 But it wasn't until many years later that I was able to deepen my relationship with the plant spirits and take this feeling of connection a step further.

 In the meantime, I discovered the ancient art of feng shui.

 I first heard about feng shui in 2000 when my tai chi teacher handed me a flyer for a workshop and said, “Meg, you really need to check this out.”
 I had never heard about feng shui but was already very interested in the Chinese system of chi through my practice of chi gong and tai chi and from my study of Chinese herbs.

 Learning about feng shui for the first time, a lightbulb went on; all those years of rearranging my furniture and trying to create order in my life finally started to make sense.
 In that moment I knew that becoming a feng shui consultant was my dream job.

 I committed to training with teachers, in 2003, so I could learn how to practice as a feng shui consultant and help others.
 I’ve been blessed to have completed extensive feng shui training with several renowned teachers: Francine Tuft Peterson, Carol Bridges and Jetsun Ma Master Teacher Ho Lynn.
 All of my teachers were long time students of Grandmaster Lin Yun before his passing.